vanzonr/rarray/README.md

    Returned to a single-header implementation by incorporating the rarrayio header into the rarray header.

+ * Version 2.4.0, December 2022

+   Internal refactoring focussed on eliminating warnings, dead code, version tracking in code, and exception safety.

+   Fixed bug for compound data types.

+   Support added for Intel OneAPI's icpx C++ compiler.

 Known issues
 ============

-  * Defining RA_BOUNDSCHECK only activates partial bounds checking because some the optional but expensive index-range chekcing capability got lost in the rewrite.
+  * Defining RA_BOUNDSCHECK only activates partial bounds checking because some the optional but expensive index-range chekcing capability got lost in the rewrite from v1.2 to v2.0+

-  * To get a sub-array, you need to use the rarray::at() member function. instead of square brackets.
+  * To get a subarray, you need to use the rarray::at() member function, instead of square brackets.

-  * Rarray objects automatically convert into T*const*... pointers.
+  * Rarray objects automatically convert into T*const*... pointers to make square brackets work.

-  * Cannot force aligned of data yet.
+  * Cannot force alignment of data yet.

-  * Using the RARRAY macro followed copy a copy constructor fails for const types.
+  * Using the RARRAY macro may fails for const types.

+  * The behavior of rarrays of types whose destructor throws an exception is undefined (but really, destructors should not throw exceptions).

 Reporting Bugs
 ==============